Golden Arches: New Book Explores McDonald’s, Civil Rights and Politics

 The professor provides additional narratives for an industry often cited solely as a contributor to the rising rates of obesity and diabetes among black Americans.

 Fast Food, Long History

 The book outlines how large chains such as McDonald’s shifted in the 1960s to urban areas and recruited African Americans to own franchises after white people abandoned theirs following the riots that took place after the assassination of Martin Luther King Jr.

 The professor draws on first-hand accounts of those who lived through the shift, as well as on documents revealing the government’s involvement in the fast-food industry.

 By the late 1980s, Chatelain notes, these franchise owners provided job opportunities for African American youth as part of a corporate affirmative action program and underwrote black cultural activities.

 “Ultimately, I hope my book helps everyone be more compassionate toward people and individuals who are judged harshly for eating fast food and to turn their attention toward the structural failures that have allowed fast food to have such a huge impact on people’s lives,” Chatelain says.

 She got the idea for the book while doing archival research in Chicago for South Side Girls.

-Chatelain began noticing plaques around the city that mentioned the National Black McDonald’s Operators Association as a sponsor, and realized that the quiz bowl she participated in in high school and other cultural and educational events had been sponsored by the association.
+Chatelain began noticing plaques around the city that mentioned the National Black McDonald’s Operators Association as a sponsor and realized that the quiz bowl she participated in high school and other cultural and educational events had been sponsored by the association.